ingeniamc/novantamotion-coding-style/c_cpp_style.md

 >      * @brief Description of the main objective of this file
 >      */

 - In order to generate an easy to read documentation, the files should be grouped based on their functionality.
 The grouping is done on header files and are used to give to the developer an overview of the hierarchy of the project.

 > All groups must be composed by an ID and a "public label".
-On doxygen, the first word after the @addtogroup command is considered the group ID. and the others the "public label"
+On doxygen, the first word after the @addtogroup command is considered the group ID, and the others the "public label"

 >     /**
 >      * @file FileName.h